-Ly is a Clinical Psychology Registrar who has extensive training and experience in Cognitive Behavioural Therapy (CBT).
+Ly is a Clinical Psychologist who has extensive training and experience in Cognitive Behavioural Therapy (CBT).
 She also has training and experience in other evidence-based treatment approaches, including Dialectical Behaviour Therapy (DBT), Acceptance and Commitment Therapy (ACT), and mindfulness-based therapies.
 Ly’s treatment approach is based on providing a supportive, safe, and structured environment, tailoring evidence-based treatments to the individual needs of her clients, and working collaboratively with clients to help them develop skills and self-knowledge to bring about meaningful and lasting change.

 Ly has experience across a wide range of difficulties, including anxiety disorders, mood disorders, eating disorders, clinical perfectionism, and adjustment difficulties.
 She has a particular interest in emotion dysregulation, and is passionate about helping clients across disorders to develop more helpful ways of managing negative emotions.